bcgov/data-publication/pages/dpw_bcdc.md

 # DATA PUBLICATION WORKFLOW - BC DATA CATALOGUE (BCDC)

+## INTRODUCTION

+When data is published to the the DataBC Program through any of its services, it must also have a metadata record in the BC Data Catalogue.
+DataBC has well documented Data Standards and Guidelines that are followed throughout the process for metadata creation.
+The workflows described below will guide you through what your reponsibilities are as a publisher to the BC Data Catalogue and how to create a metadata record in the BC Data Catalogue.

+This page is written in the context that you have reviewed all information in the 'Documentation Review' section.

 # PURPOSE

 This page describes the client workflow for creating metadata in the BC Data Catalogue (BCDC).